Spencer approves deal with Rowan County Sheriff's Office to cover officer shortage - Salisbury Post

 SPENCER — The Spencer Board of Aldermen on Tuesday night approved an agreement to help fill in the gaps as the town rebuilds staffing of its police department.

 The department has recently seen a deep shortage of officers, and by the end of this week it will be fielding only nine of 14 positions funded in its current budget.
 Now, both the town and the county have approved an agreement to field sheriff deputies in Spencer.
 The town will pay the county $50 per hour for the service from deputies.
-That cost covers the total cost of an officer, including salary, benefits, vehicle. equipment and training.
+That cost covers the total cost of an officer, including salary, benefits, vehicle, equipment and training.
 The agreement is intended to last up to six months.

 Town Manager Peter Franzese said the town wants to offer its officers the option to work overtime, but does not want to overwork them.
 Sheriff deputies will fill the gaps in schedules created by the shortage, and Franzese said the agreement is based on the model used five years ago when Rowan County Sheriff’s Office helped Salisbury during its own officer shortage.
 Franzese said the town’s allocated funds for polices salaries can cover the agreement through budget transfer.